KlaudiaJaros/SEM-CW/use-cases/USE_CASE_3_Produce_capital_cities_report.md

-## USE CASE 3: Generate reports on country populations
+## USE CASE 3: Generate reports on capital city populations

 | USE CASE 3 | CHARACTERISTIC INFORMATION |
 | --------------- | ------------ |